Another year has come to end and it means it’s the best time to look back and take a snapshot of things happend.

 Learning and education always been one of the important parts of my life.
 This year I really went deep to math because of machine learning and trading and it helped me to discover a few new beautiful worlds.
 I always knew but had never experienced real math modelling for real world applications.
 I never ignored math but I was sceptical about practical usage for “average” developer’s task.
 Or my tasks or perception of the programming has changed a lot and I’m in those 5% who actually need to know some math for daily job.
 Unfortunately it has nothing to do with my daytime job.

 Value of the time

 Still being surprised about myself getting older I continue evaluation of the value of the time.

 Pareto rule getting more and more crystallised for me in terms of time/money investments, I feel frustration doing dull work which doesn’t make me happy or could be done by another performers.
 It’s absolute nonsense!
 It’s like why would I fix leaking pipe myself if I can invest this time to more important and/or interesting things.

-Can’t say I really successes in that but comparing to previous year it has improved a lot.
+Can’t say I really succeed in that but comparing to previous year it has improved a lot.
 Mostly because of the colleagues who actually reminded me that I can speak.
 I made a few new friends and trying to not lose connections to old ones.
 [Un]Fortunatelly most of the mates are Russian speakers which tells me I do something terrible wrong.
 I have to mention that I never had a goal to have peers around me who speaks my first language.